 Cut the pumpkin into 2cm cubes (original recipe suggests 1 cm dice, but I prefer the pumpkin in larger pieces), toss with the olive oil, sprinkle over half the salt and spread in a baking sheet.
 Roast for 25 minutes or until tender.

-Heat the remaining 30g of butter in a broad pan with a good lid (a le Creuset casserole or sauté pan is ideal) with the cinnamon stick and allspice until it foams.
+Heat the remaining 30g of butter (or oil) in a broad pan with a good lid (a le Creuset casserole or sauté pan is ideal) with the cinnamon stick and allspice until it foams.
 Add the onions and the rest of the salt and cook gently for 10 minutes or so until the onions are soft and beginning to colour.
 Now put in the pistachios and cardamom and cook for a further 10 minutes until the onions are golden.